Program Website: Classical and Medieval Studies – Hiram College

 Introduction to the Classical and Medieval Studies Program

 Classical and medieval studies is an interdisciplinary minor deeply rooted in the liberal arts tradition.
-Although based in cultural history, this minor uniquely combines art history, Latin, English, history, philosophy, and political science into a program predicated upon a comprehensive understanding of Classical civilization as the foundation of Western intellectual culture.
+Although based in cultural history, this minor uniquely combines art history, English, history, philosophy, and political science into a program predicated upon a comprehensive understanding of Classical civilization as the foundation of Western intellectual culture.
 Far from being singularly focused upon European culture, however, this minor examines the Classical tradition as a multicultural phenomenon that emanated from an ethnically, linguistically, and culturally diverse ancient world.
 Students can concentrate their studies in a flexible way so that they may acquire transferable skills that complement a wide range of majors with various career objectives.
 Students also frequently have opportunities to participate in summer archaeological fieldwork in Italy, which offers hands-on training in both traditional and technological skills, as well as the chance to pursue independent research projects.
-The most common tracks are either Classical studies and Latin, medieval studies and Latin, or Classical and medieval studies (no Latin requirement).

 Program Learning Goals

-Like the Latin concentration, the Classical and medieval studies track also offers numerous transferable skills that will make minors attractive to employers in a variety of careers.
+Classical and medieval studies offer numerous transferable skills that will make the minor attractive to employers in a variety of careers.
 Students will improve their ability to write, conduct independent research, and critically evaluate a wide range of evidence.
 By learning how to use a diverse range of material as evidence for problem-solving, not only texts but also art and artifacts, Classical and medieval studies students will be ready to tackle new challenges with mental agility.

 Faculty

-Colin Anderson, (2002) Professor of Philosophy; George and Arlene Foote Chair in Ethics and Values; Department Chair; Classical & Medieval Studies Advisory Committee
+Colin Anderson, (2002) Professor of Philosophy; George and Arlene Foote Chair in Ethics and Values; Classical & Medieval Studies Advisory Committee

 B.A., St. John's College;